Newsletter No. 25 – Social Law – September 2015

 Soc.
 May 27, 2015 (No. 14-11.155) FS-PBR:

-According to the collective agreement for cleaning companies and associated services, the employee's employment contract had been transferred following the loss of the contract by her employer.
-Declared unfit, the employee had been dismissed for incapacity and had seized the industrial tribunal to obtain the requalification of her fixed-term contracts into a permanent contract.
-The Court of Appeal had condemned the incoming company to pay requalification compensation.
+In this case, an employee had been employed under two one-month contracts before being hired on a permanent contract.
+According to the collective bargaining agreement for cleaning and related services companies, the employee's employment contract was transferred following the loss of the contract by her employer.
+Declared unfit for work, the employee was dismissed for incapacity and brought a claim before the labor court seeking to have her fixed-term contracts reclassified as a permanent contract.

-According to the court, the new employer was bound by the obligations incumbent on the former employer and was therefore bound to pay the requalification indemnity.
-The Court of Cassation holds that the continuation of the employment contract resulted from the sole application of the contractual provisions which do not provide that the new service provider is bound by the obligations incumbent on the former at the time of the transfer.
-Consequently, the Court overturns the appeal decision.
+The Court of Cassation held that the continuation of the employment contract resulted solely from the application of the collective bargaining agreement provisions, which do not stipulate that the new service provider is bound by the obligations incumbent upon the former employer at the time of the transfer.
+Consequently, the Court quashes the appeal judgment.

 Disciplinary measure: definition